 \subsection{Hit selection}

-In the original object condensation proposal, objects are identified based on the charge of the condensation node and everything within a radius around this node is matched with the object.
-We altered this approach so that it did not depend on the charge prediction for the evaluation as it would require another symbolic replacement, therefore introducing an additional source of error.
+In the original object condensation proposal, objects are identified based on the charge of the condensation node, with everything within a radius around this node being matched to the object.
+We modified this approach so that the evaluation does not rely on charge prediction, as this would require another symbolic replacement, introducing an additional source of error.

-Due to the additional term we added to the loss, pile-up and noise hits are ideally clustered at the origin of the condensation space.
-We can thus remove the background by applying a radius cut around the origin.
+Due to the additional loss term, pile-up and noise hits are ideally clustered at the origin of the condensation space.
+Thus, we can eliminate background hits by applying a radius cut $r_{cut}$ around the origin.

-In the next step, we apply the MS clustering algorithm to identify the signal hits.
-This clustering will be crucial for distinguishing hits from different tracks for multi-track datasets.
-For now, since each event contains just one signal track, it is mainly used to remove further background.

-The clustering algorithm has a bandwidth parameter defining the size of the cluster.
-Together with the radius cut around the origin, we have two parameters that can be optimized.
+Next, we apply the Men Shift (MS) clustering algorithm to identify signal hits.
+This clustering step will be critical for distinguishing hits from different tracks in multi-track datasets.
+For now, since each event contains only one signal track, the clustering primarily serves to remove background hits further.
+The clustering algorithm uses a bandwidth parameter that defines the size of the cluster.
+Along with the radius cut, these two parameters can be optimized.

 If the radius cut is too large, potential signal hits may be missed.
 If it is too small, high background contamination may remain, complicating further processing.
 A similar trade-off applies to the bandwidth parameter.
 To optimize background rejection ($r_b$) and signal efficiency ($\varepsilon_s$), we perform a grid search over both parameters for each performance evaluation.
 Signal hit efficiency refers to the percentage of signal hits selected, while background rejection is the percentage of background hits removed.